davekinkead/philosophy/Enfranchising All Affected Interests and Its Alternatives.md

 So we can restrict the scope of democratic action on only those affected - "The “all affected interests” standard can thus be satisfied in either of two ways.
 One is by expanding the franchise, giving a say to all those who would be affected.
 Another is by restricting the power of the demos, so it is only allowed to make decisions that affect only those who do have a say." p63

-The constraining version could be realised with a "not “no spillovers” but, rather, “no uncompensated spillovers.” p 66
+The constraining version could be realised with a "not “no spillovers” but, rather, “no uncompensated spillovers.” p66

+"Purely as a matter of democratic third best, the price of not enfranchising everyone we ideally should is that we would have to pay them off for any harms we inflict upon them and accede to their demands for fair recompense for any benefits we derive from the wrongfully disenfranchised." p68